opaque-systems/atls-python/python-package/README.md

 services that run in such a way that neither the cloud fabric nor the service owner can neither access nor tamper with the service.
-That is, users of the service may convince themselves through remote attestation that any data that they share with the service will be shielded from the cloud fabric as well as from the service provider.
+That is, users of the service may convince themselves through remote attestation that any data that they share with the service will be shielded from the cloud fabric and also from the service provider.

-This package aims at implementing remote attestation for various TEEs in Python.
+This package aims to implement remote attestation for various TEEs in Python.

 ## Design